tianyuduan/iLearn/CSconcepts/OOP.md

 Basket expects an object of type Product.
 Since book inherits from Product through Book, it is also a Product.

-Lesson: Subclasses can inherit properties and functions from superclasses while adding properties and functions of their own.
+**Subclasses can inherit properties and functions from superclasses while adding properties and functions of their own.**

 ## Abstraction